Revolutionary-Games/Thrive/doc/style_guide.md

   be short, but descriptive enough that you know what the feature branch is about without looking up the GitHub ticket.

 - Commit early and frequently, even if the code doesn't run or even compile.
-  I recommend git-cola (available for all major platforms) as a tool for composing good commits.
-It lets you stage files linewise in a convenient interface.
+It is recommended to use an interactive program for staging parts of files.
 So even if you have unrelated changes within the same file, you can still separate them.
+And you don't accidentally commit something you didn't intent to.

 - When the master branch is updated, you should usually keep your feature branch as-is.
 If you really need the new features from